Pratik280/pratik280.github.io/src/content/blog/03-setting-up-your-react-native-development-environment-on-linux-a-comprehensive-guide/index.md

 #### Adding the necessary paths in bashrc for proper working of andoid-studio

 To ensure the proper functioning of Android Studio, we need to add the necessary paths to the .bashrc file.
-Copy and paste the following content into your .bashrc file, which is a hidden file located in your home directory:
+Copy and paste the following content into your .bashrc file.

 ```bash
 export ANDROID_HOME=$HOME/Android/Sdk